-There's a hole in the wall is a nine-minute, structured solo improvisationthat waspresented in five performances of Voices of Action: Women in Performance, August 2012, Minnesota Fringe Festival, Minneapolis, Minnesota.
+The first iteration of There's a hole in the wall was a nine-minute, structured solo improvisation,presented in five performances of Voices of Action: Women in Performance, August 2012, Minnesota Fringe Festival, Minneapolis, Minnesota.
 See performance photographs below (courtesy of Alina Antoniou.)

-There's a hole in the wall (REMIX)is a twenty-minute long, site-specific installation, and structured improvisation that was created as part of Season 2 of Iowa City Community Supported Art (ICCSA), a subscription-based program curated by Public Space One, Iowa City.
+There's a hole in the wall (REMIX)was a twenty-minute long, site-specific installation, and structured improvisation created as part of Season 2 of Iowa City Community Supported Art (ICCSA), a subscription-based program curated by Public Space One, Iowa City.
 This solo premiered November 18, 2012 at ps-z/the First United Methodist Church in Iowa City.
 See performance photographs below (courtesy of Bill Adams.)

 "Seeing the Undressed Goddess: Spectacular Sexuality and Subjective Female Agency in the Early Work of Modern Dancer Ruth St. Denis" (2011).
 Unpublished.